pingcap/docs-tidb-operator/en/restore-by-ebs-snapshot-across-multiple-kubernetes.md

 ---
-title: Restore a TiDB Cluster across multiple Kubernetes from EBS Volume Snapshots
+title: Restore a TiDB Cluster across Multiple Kubernetes from EBS Volume Snapshots
 summary: Learn how to restore a TiDB cluster across multiple Kubernetes from EBS Volume Snapshots.
-aliases: ['/docs/tidb-in-kubernetes/dev/restore-by-ebs-snapshot-across-multiple-kubernetes/']
 ---

-# Restore a TiDB Cluster across multiple Kubernetes from EBS Volume Snapshots
+# Restore a TiDB Cluster across Multiple Kubernetes from EBS Volume Snapshots

 This document describes how to restore backup data in AWS EBS snapshots to a TiDB cluster across multiple Kubernetes.